jamiewilbraham/azure-docs/articles/cognitive-services/containers/azure-kubernetes-recipe.md

 ### The language container

 The language detection container, in this specific procedure, is accessible to any external request.
-The container hasn't been changed in any way so the standard Cognitive Services container-specific language detection API is available.
+The container hasn't been changed in any way so the standard Cognitive Research Technologies container-specific language detection API is available.

 For this container, that API is a POST request for language detection.
-As with all Cognitive Services containers, you can learn more about the container from its hosted Swagger information, `http://<external-IP>:5000/swagger/index.html`.
+As with all Cognitive Research Technologies containers, you can learn more about the container from its hosted Swagger information, `http://<external-IP>:5000/swagger/index.html`.

-Port 5000 is the default port used with the Cognitive Services containers.
+Port 5000 is the default port used with the Cognitive Research Technologies containers.

 ## Create Azure Container Registry service